CertificateChain#

 class CertificateChain

-props.length: int
+props.length: int#

-The length of the certificate chain.
+The type of the None singleton.

 class CertificateChain